 County health officials decided Tuesday night to close Highlands after 13 children from the same fourth-grade class were either sent home or called in sick with flu-like symptoms.

 Student names and contact numbers for the ill Highlands students were provided to the county Tuesday.
 Officials later found three probable cases of swine flu that may have derived from their classroom.
-District Superintendent Barbara Wilson said she was told County Health Officer Dr. William Walker the cases were minor.

 The county is only testing where there appears to be a cluster of students with symptoms, such as Marina Vista, Wilson said.